radioman85/BalconyGardenWebPage/README.md

 Restart the docker container, which is part of the cloud services described here: [BalconyGardenCloudServices](https://github.com/radioman85/BalconyGardenCloudServices)

 For point 3 to 5 you can simply use the provides python script.
-Make sure you update the script adding the credentials or your own docker hub.
+Make sure you update the script adding the credentials of your own docker hub.

 ```
 python webPageDockerImageDeploymentScript.py